rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/Lab Search JSON logs cloudtrail.md

 Here you see an example search with parse operators - **json**, simple **parse** anchor, and **parse regex** which are some of the many parse operators available.
 Don't worry if the search syntax is overwhelming right now - the key things to note are:
 - parsing is a key skill to extract fields and generate insights from structured or semi-structured logs
 - there are many parse operators for different log formats
-- parse operators act as a filter unless you use nodrop keyword.
+- parse operators act as a filter unless you use **nodrop** keyword.
+So if a field is optional add nodrop.

 ```
  _sourcecategory = Labs/AWS/CloudTrail* errorcode